shiyis/nlpwshiyi/modules/1b-phil-of-mind.md

 The idea, in other words, that you can’t really understand the microscopic behavior without knowing something about the macroscopic.

-**Weak Emergence**: Instead of being a strong emergence, maybe in reality consciousness might just be a weak emergence instead as proposed.
+**A Weak Emergence**: Instead of being a strong emergence, maybe in reality consciousness might just be a weak emergence instead as proposed.

 The so-called “weak” emergence suggests that higher-level notions like the fluidity or solidity of a material substance